opentelekomcloud/docs/obs/user-guide/permission-control-overview-(browser).md

 OBS Browser supports permission control based on bucket policies, bucket ACLs, and object ACLs.

--   Bucket policy: A bucket policy applies to the configured OBS bucket and objects in the bucket.
-An OBS bucket owner can use a bucket policy to grant permissions of buckets and objects in the buckets to IAM users or other accounts.
+-   Bucket policy: A bucket policy is attached to a bucket and takes effect on the bucket and objects in the bucket.
+By leveraging bucket policies, the owner of a bucket can authorize IAM users or other accounts the permissions to operate the bucket and objects in the bucket.
 -   Access Control List \(ACL\): OBS provides ACL settings at bucket and object levels.
 Bucket and object ACLs are attached to accounts.

 ## Bucket Policy<a name="section1898792812813"></a>